 The Soil Protection Plan may be integrated within an Environmental Management Plan.

 Relevant practices identified in in the following Criteria may be used to demonstrate Soil Protection:

-Indicator Indicator Description Possible

-Reference Responses

-(Verifier)

-FAR 4 10 1 Has the Company developed a documented Soil Y, N

-Protection Plan taking into consideration the

-guidance of this Criteria?

-FAR 4 10 2 What percentage of supplying farms have %

-received communication of the relevant

-elements of the Soil Protection Plan?

-FAR 4 10 3 What percentage of supplying farms have been %

-monitored and are confirmed as implementing

-effective practices to promote Soil Protection?
+Indicator Indicator Description Verifier FAR 4 10 1 Has the Company developed a documented Soil Protection Plan Y, N taking into consideration the guidance of this Criteria?
+FAR 4 10 2 What percentage of supplying farms have received communication of the relevant elements of the Soil Protection Plan? % FAR 4 10 3 What percentage of supplying farms have been monitored and are confirmed as implementing effective practices to promote Soil Protection? %

 CRITERIA: The Company should confirm that any fuel held on its supplying farms is stored in a manner that minimises any potential adverse impacts on people, the environment or wildlife.
-The Company should confirm that on its supplying farms:

-- All regulatory requirements are met with regard to fuel storage - Any risks specific to the fuels being stored are taken into account - All fuel tanks are located in areas away from water courses or other sensitive areas - All bulk fuel tank and multiple drum storage areas are rendered impervious to the fuels stored there - All bulk tank and multiple drum storage areas are bunded (either locally or remotely) to a volume not less than the greater of the following or equipped with double-walled construction and leak detection: - a.
-110% of the capacity of the largest tank or drum within the bunded area - b.
-25% of the total volume of substance which could be stored within the bunded area
+- All regulatory requirements are met with regard to fuel storage - Any risks specific to the fuels being stored are taken into account - All fuel tanks are located in areas away from water courses or other sensitive areas - All bulk fuel tank and multiple drum storage areas are rendered impervious to the fuels stored there - All bulk tank and multiple drum storage areas are bunded (either locally or remotely) to a volume not less than the greater of the following or equipped with double-walled construction and leak detection: - o 110% of the capacity of the largest tank or drum within the bunded area - 25% of the total volume of substance which could be stored within the bunded area

-- Where bunding is required: - a.
-All drainage from bunded areas is treated as hazardous waste unless it can be demonstrated to be otherwise - b.
-All inlets, outlets, vent pipes, valves and gauges associated with storage vessels for fuel and chemicals are within the bunded area - c.
-Bund integrity inspections are carried out by a suitably qualified person at least annually and full integrity tests undertaken at a frequency dictated by the risk assessment - d.
-Records of inspections and tests are retained
+Where bunding is required:

+- All drainage from bunded areas is treated as hazardous waste unless it can be demonstrated to be otherwise - All inlets, outlets, vent pipes, valves and gauges associated with storage vessels for fuel and chemicals are within the bunded area

+- Bund integrity inspections are carried out by a suitably qualified person at least annually and full integrity tests undertaken at a frequency dictated by the risk assessment - · Records of inspections and tests are retained

-Overfill protection mechanisms are installed on all bulk fuel tanks Refuelling operations only take place in suitably protected hard stands near the fuel tanks and any accidental spillages can be contained
+Overfill protection mechanisms are installed on all bulk fuel tanks

+Refuelling operations only take place in suitably protected hard stands near the fuel tanks and any accidental spillages can be contained
-Indicator Reference Indicator Description Possible Responses

-(Verifier)

-FAR 4 11 1 Has the Company established guidance on Fuel Y, N

-Storage for supplying farms taking into

-consideration the guidance of this Criteria?

-FAR 4 11 2 What percentage of supplying farms have %

-received communication of guidance on Fuel

-Storage?

-FAR 4 11 3 What percentage of supplying farms have been %

-monitored and are confirmed as storing Fuel in

-line with Regulatory requirements or Company

-guidance, whichever is more stringent?
+Indicator Indicator Description Verifier FAR 4 11 1 Has the Company established guidance on Fuel Storage for supplying farms taking into consideration the guidance of this Criteria?
+Y, N FAR 4 11 2 What percentage of supplying farms have received communication of guidance on Fuel Storage? % FAR 4 11 3 What percentage of supplying farms have been monitored and are confirmed as storing Fuel in line with Regulatory requirements or Company guidance, whichever is more stringent? %